 On entering, you’re greeted by a display of clothing worn by Aran islanders in the late 19th century.
 I was interested to learn that Ireland doesn’t have distinctive national clothing except for those on the Aran Islands.
 It’s not an Aran jumper by the way!
 There’s a few items of native Aran costume you can try on if you’re so inclined.
 We got a great laugh trying to work out which way things go on.
 Is it a shawl?
 Is it a skirt?
 Who knows?
 Who cares!

 One of the great things about the museum is that you’re encouraged to touch a lot of the items.
 You can pick up baskets and see how items were carried to market back in the day, or sit on seats made of straw to see how strong they were.
 It’s a great approach that makes it a lot more immersive than simply walking around looking at exhibits.
-I love touching things.
+We love touching things.

 The effects of the famine are touched upon however the collection is mainly focused around a time after it and the changes Ireland went through in the aftermath.
 The struggle for independence also features and as you can imagine, that had a big effect on rural communities.
 In this modern world of instant information and technology, it really is insightful to learn how things were done in simpler times.
 Imagine a time when people could eat their food without taking a picture of it to get a few likes first?